 (a) Bathing: How you take a full-body bath/shower, sponge bath, and transfer in/out of tub/shower.

 (b) Bed mobility: How you move to and from a lying position, turn side to side, and position your body while in bed, in a recliner, or other type of furniture.

 (c) Body care: How you perform with passive range of motion, applications of dressings and ointments or lotions to the body and pedicure to trim toenails and apply lotion to feet.
-In adult family homes, contracted assisted living, enhanced adult residential care, and enhanced adult residential care-specialized dementia care facilities, dressing changes using clean technique and topical ointments must be performed by a licensed nurse or through nurse delegation in accordance with chapter 246-840
+In adult family homes, enhanced services facilities, contracted assisted living, enhanced adult residential care, and enhanced adult residential care-specialized dementia care facilities, dressing changes using clean technique and topical ointments must be performed by a licensed nurse or through nurse delegation in accordance with chapter 246-840

 WAC.
 Body care excludes:

 (i) Foot care if you are diabetic or have poor circulation; or

 (ii) Changing bandages or dressings when sterile procedures are required.

 (d) Dressing: How you put on, fasten, and take off all items of clothing, including donning/removing prosthesis.